-You’ve probably noticed that the Chiweenie, or Chihuahua Dachshund Mix, has become a pretty popular crossbreed among dog lovers.
-They’re small, adorable, and most importantly they love to play, which makes them the perfect pet for people of all ages, from fifth graders to grandparents.
+They’re small, adorable, and, most importantly, they love to play.
+This makes them the perfect pet for people of all ages, from fifth graders to grandparents.

 I’ve put together some interesting facts about the Chiweenie to help you have a better idea about these cute little fellows, and what you can do to make them happy.

-A Chiweenie can live between 12 and 15 (and sometimes 16) years.
+As mentioned above a Chiweenie can live between 12 and 20 years.

 Intelligence and trainability